roshansaini27/Udemy_Courses_Analysis-EDA-/README.md

 # Udemy_Courses_Analysis-EDA

-## Aim of project:
+## Aim of Project:
 The aim of this EDA is to find out, for advice purposes, the most marketable course type for content creators.
 As a content creator, what kind of course should I put on Udemy for maximum profit?

-## Table of contents:
+## Table of Contents:
 * Import & Read data
 * Data review & check
 * Descriptive Statistics
 * Missing value imputation
-* Graphical Representation: Univariate, bivariate and Correlation Matrix
+* Graphical Representation: Univariate, Bivariate and Correlation Matrix

 ## Technologies
-This project is create with:
+This project is created with:
-* Jupyter Nootbook
+* Jupyter Notebook
 * Python
-* Python Libraries: Pandas, numPy, matplotlib, Scipy, Seaborn, Scikit Learn
+* Python Libraries: Pandas, NumPy, matplotlib, SciPy, Seaborn, Scikit Learn